 - Language that is appropriate for your audience

 These standards are fairly basic, but it’s surprisingly common to find these mistakes on SERPs.
 These mistakes damage the trust readers have in your website.
-If you can’t spell “train” right, why would anyone trust your opinions on which train rides in Europe are worth taking?

 Dishonest titles are of equal concern.
 These title tags promise content that isn’t actually there.
 They may get clicks initially, but over time they’ll hurt your SEO because when people realize they’ve been tricked, they’ll bounce.

-If Google sees a steady stream of people bouncing from your page, it’ll likely affect your rankings, and not for the better.
+If Google sees a steady stream of people bouncing from your page, it will likely affect your rankings, and not for the better.
 As well, Google itself doesn’t like when people try to cheat the system.
 Google’s page on title links discourages “inaccurate titles,” saying that Google may choose to ignore your title tag altogether and make their own in these cases.

 If you’re a content creator that cares about what they make and takes pride in good work, none of this should be an issue.
 Spellcheck everything before you publish and tell people honestly why your content is better than the competition.
 Some hyperbole is always okay, as long as readers get what you promise in the end.